solsticedhiver/archiso-sb-shim/README.md

 Install the `sbsigntools` from *[extra]*.

 As described in the [arch wiki](https://wiki.archlinux.org/index.php/Unified_Extensible_Firmware_Interface/Secure_Boot#shim), you need to install `shim-signed` package from the *AUR*.

-And while you are at it, also install `mokutil` package from *AUR* too.

 **Keep** the *generated packages* around, as we will need them later on.